mfalcioni1/python-ml/chapter-2/README.md

 2. Formally, what are the steps of the perceptron learning rule?

+3. What is the constraint to for convergence of the perceptron?

 ## Answers
 1. The MCP neuron model is a simplification of the interconnectivity of the brain.
 Neurons in this model either fire or don't depending on the brain function.
-This is how the perceptron learning rule is coded.
+This is how the perceptron learning rule is coded. (pg20)

-2.
+2. (pg23)
 - Initialize weights to 0 or a small random number
 - For each training example, x(i):
     + compute y-hat
     + update the weights based on a learning rate when necessary

+3. The classes are linearly separable. (pg25)